What42Pizza/Mindustry-Production-Mod/README.md

 - Seperators can now output iron and aluminum ore too
 - Flying units are now made from aluminum instead of titanium

-- Plastanium Compressors now take 2 titanium, 2 plastic, and 0.6 water
+- Plastanium Compressors now take 2 titanium, 2 plastic, and 0 water (because there is no way to completely remove liquid inputs for existing blocks)
-- Phase Weavers now take 2 Phase Threads + 1 Heavy Oil
+- Phase Weavers now take 1 Plastanium + 3 Thorium